-- A minimum of three new balls are to be provided for each main draw & qualifying singles and doubles match.
-This includes Gold JT Playoffs for 3rd 8th places. - An additional three new balls will be provided for a full third set (but not for a match tie-break). - Consolation should be played with good used balls with the exception of Semi-Finals and Finals which must be played with three new balls.
+- A minimum of three (3) new balls are to be provided for each main draw & qualifying singles and doubles match. - An additional three new balls will be provided for a full third set (but not for a match tie-break). - Consolation should be played with good used balls with the exception of semi-finals and Finals which must be played with three (3) new balls.